 Although these dry gas seals are able to handle high levels of vibration without damage, reverse rotation of the shaft at high speeds will damage the seals as they are not able to develop the hydro-dynamic pressure required to push the sealing faces apart.

 The supply of filtered buffer gas is injected into the cavity between the primary gas seal and the inboard labyrinth.
 This supply of gas will leak past the inboard labyrinth back into the compressor which will ensure that the cavity is free from liquids or particles that could damage the gas seal.
 The supply gas will also leak past the primary gas seal, into the cavity between the primary and secondary gas seals which is directed to an approved vent or flare system.

 Lubricating oil from the compressor bearings is prevented from entering the dry gas seal by the use of a simple labyrinth seal supplied with separation gas to create a barrier to the migration of lube oil.
 The labyrinth seals are a “non-contact” type of seal with very fine clearances.
 Using a system of notches and grooves, the pressure is broken down little, by little so that leakage is minimized (not stopped)

-The thrust created by the high pressure discharge pushing the compressor rotor back towards the suction is cancelled by creating opposing thrust using a balance drum.
+The thrust created by the high-pressure discharge pushing the compressor rotor back towards the suction is canceled by creating opposing thrust using a balance drum.